 4-H considers the safety and well-being of 4-H youth members its top priority.
 The Youth Safety Reporting System for 4-H in Canada enables leaders, volunteers, and staff to conveniently submit Activity Plan and Incident Report forms directly to their provincial organization.
 The secure system can be accessed from a computer or mobile device without the need for an account.

-Please refer to the reference guides for direction on when to complete an Activity Plan or Incident Report form, and a step by step guide to completing the form.
+Please refer to the reference guides for direction on when to complete an Activity Plan or Incident Report form, and a step-by-step guide to completing the form.
+Detailed instruction is offered during the Youth Safety training.

 While the insurance program is one component of risk management, the most effective tool is to have consistent 4-H policies and procedures in place across the country to provide successful and safe programs for all participants and to ensure leaders have the resources and training to feel supported and prepared.